How to decide consensus? A combinatorial necessary and sufficient condition and a proof that consensus is decidable but NP-hard: Introduction

-In Section \ref{hard}, we turn our attention to the computational complexity of consenus and we show that, although decidable, the problem of deciding consensus is computationally hard.
+In Section \ref{necsuff}, we present the ``avoiding sets condition'' which is a necessary and sufficient combinatorial condition for consensus.
+Roughly speaking, it says ${\cal P}$ is a consensus set if and only if one cannot find two cyclic set sequences which avoid each other in a finite graph sequence built from the matrices in ${\cal P}$.
+We refer the reader to Section \ref{necsuff} for a precise statement.
+Moreover, we show that a number of the known results in the literature follow immediately as corollaries of this fact.
+A new implication of this theorem is that checking whether a finite set of stochastic matrices is a consensus set is decidable.

+Unfortunately, checking whether a finite set of stochastic matrices is a consensus set by checking the avoiding sets condition is not polynomial time.
+In Section \ref{hard}, we show that this is unavoidable.
 We first prove in Theorem \ref{twotheorem} that, unless $P=NP$, the problem of determining if a given set of two stochastic matrices is a consensus set cannot be solved in polynomial-time.
-We then prove a similar result for undirected matrices.
-A matrix $P$ is \emph{undirected} (or \emph{sign pattern symmetric}) if $p_{ij} \neq 0$ implies $p_{ji} \neq 0$.
-Undirected matrices are important for consensus problems because they often appear in applications where information exchange goes in both directions: whenever $i$ communicates with $j$, $j$ communicates with $i$ (with possibly different strenghts).
-For example, suppose the iteration is implemented by a collection of vehicles seeking to perform some distributed control task.
-If the variables $x_i(t)$ represent the positions of the vehicles, and if each vehicle will measure and take into account the positions of all neighbors with which it has line-of-sight communication, the resulting matrices $P(t)$ will be undirected.
-More generally, undirected matrices are likely to appear whenever a consensus process is implemented in a system with symmetry in the sensing or information exchange process.
-In Theorem \ref{threetheorem} we prove that the problem of determining if a set is a consensus set cannot be decided in polynomial time (unless $P=NP$) even if we assume all matrices to be undirected.
+We then prove a similar result for undirected matrices, which are nonnegative matrices $P$ with the property that if $p_{ij} > 0$ then $p_{ji} > 0$.
+Undirected matrices are important for consensus problems because they often appear in applications where information exchange goes in both directions: whenever $i$ communicates with $j$, $j$ communicates with $i$ (with possibly different strengths).
+In Theorem \ref{threetheorem} we prove that the problem of determining if a finite set of stochastic undirected matrices is a consensus set cannot be decided in polynomial time (unless $P=NP$).
 Our proof is for the case of three (or more) matrices.
-We believe that the same result holds true if there are only two undirected matrices but we haven't been able to derive the corresponding proof.
+We believe that the same result holds true if there are only two undirected matrices but we have not been able to derive the corresponding proof.
+We remark that this section is not independent but depends on the results of the previous sections.

-As a consequence of these two results there cannot be a necessary and sufficient condition for consensus which is verifiable in polynomial-time (unless $P=NP$).
-This probably provides an explanation for the state of the current literature in which one can find several sufficient conditions as well as several necessary conditions for consensus, but no tractable conditions that are both necessary and sufficient.

-In Section \ref{hard}, we make a final observation that if the matrices are symmetric (rather than sign pattern symmetric), then the problem of consensus becomes decidable in polynomial time.